shuvangkar/Practice-Markdown/README.md

 This is a arduino library for sim800 module.
 The library is developed focusing on internet connectivity for the arduino development.
 The library is much faster than any other library which can perform an http post request within a one and half second.

 The library has following special features.
-- Input parameters supports both ram and flash. so for low ram device it has great advantage.
+- URL and input parameters supports both ram and flash memory
-- The post url can be set once as well as change anytime
+- The post url can be set once as well as can be changeed anytime.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)